Agenda

 Paper | From disinformation dissection to ideological conflation: leveraging semantic embeddings and stochastic processes for detection of behavioral drifts among content-creators

-Dr Clément Bénesse : Senior AI Researcher at at Opsci.ai
+Dr Clément Bénesse : Senior AI Researcher at Opsci.ai

 11:20 - 11:40